House opens ethics investigation into Florida Republican Matt Gaetz

 Marc Mukasey, who previously worked at Trump ally Rudy Giuliani’s law firm but now runs his own office, has represented the former president in investigations in New York, as well as Eddie Gallagher, a Navy SEAL who was acquitted in 2019 of killing a wounded Islamic State prisoner in Iraq.
 Kirshner represented former New York attorney general Eric Schneiderman, who resigned amid allegations of physical abuse.

-“Matt has always been a fighter,” said his spokeswoman Erin Elmore, who was previously a contestant on the third season of Donald Trump’s television show “The Apprentice.”
+“Matt has always been a fighter,” said his spokeswoman Elmore, who was previously a contestant on the third season of Donald Trump’s television show “The Apprentice.”
 “A fighter for his constituents, a fighter for the country, and a fighter for the Constitution.
 He’s going to fight back against the unfounded allegations against him.”

-Gaetz built a political career as self-proclaimed “firebrand” underdog leading what he described as a patriotic revolt against a corrupt political system.
+Gaetz built a political career as a self-proclaimed “firebrand” underdog leading what he described as a patriotic revolt against a corrupt political system.
 Now that he finds himself under a grim national spotlight, his approach has changed little, even as two of his aides in his congressional office, Luke Ball and Devin Murphy, have resigned in recent weeks.

 In a recent fundraising appeal, Gaetz denounced “another partisan witch hunt, all because I dared to stand up to them.”
 A separate article he wrote for the Washington Examiner denying the charges against him was titled “The swamp is out to drown me with false charges, but I’m not giving up.”